The first question out of my mouth when someone is presenting a deal to me is:

 “What’s the current net operating income (NOI)?”

-Net operating income is the amount of income a property is throwing off after all expenses like taxes, insurance, utilities, property management fees, and maintenance are considered, but before debt service.
+Net operating income is the amount of income that a property is throwing off after all operating expenses like property taxes, insurance, utilities, property management fees, and maintenance are considered, but before debt service and income taxes.

-The reason we do not initially look at post debt service cash flow is because the capital stack on each deal is different.
-Someone may purchase a building all cash.
+The reason we do not initially look at post debt service cash flow is that the capital stack on each deal is different.
+Someone may purchase a commercial property all cash.
 Another investor may use 100% debt financing.
 Others may be somewhere in the middle.
 The point is every deal and every investor is different.
-NOI is the universal starting point that shows investors how much operating income a property is throwing off.
+NOI is the universal starting point that shows real estate investors how much operating income the property is currently producing.
 The true value of the asset in the marketplace is derived from its NOI.

-As value add investors, current net operating income is an important metric we evaluate when analyzing a property, but it does not tell the whole story.
+In value add real estate investment, understanding net operating income is an important metric we evaluate when analyzing a property, but it does not tell the whole story.
 What is even more important is how much we can increase the NOI of a particular asset through our own doing.
 There is a myriad of ways to boost the NOI on your financial statements.
 You can raise rental income, introduce vending machines, billboards, tenant improvement, and other additional income, or find opportunities to reduce operating costs.
 Your potential rental income will be an important part of your strategy as you move forward with the property you are acquiring.

-Let’s talk Cap Rate next time, so you can understand how all commercial real estate is valued in the marketplace.
+Let’s talk about the capitalization rate (Cap Rate) next time, so you can understand how all commercial real estate is valued in the marketplace.